bstefanescu/qutejs/web/doc/docs/model/properties.md

 ## Regular Properties

 Regular `ViewModel` properties will not trigger any DOM update when changed.
 Just use regular object properties when you don't need **reactivity**.
 Also, note that regular properties **are not mappable from template attributes**!

+To define a regular property you can use the `init()` method whoch is called just after components instance was created an the reactive property were initialized.

 **Example**